wangunuxe/NetPractice/README.md

 IP Addresses & Subnet Masks Are Binary Numbers in Decimal Form: An IPv4 address​ (e.g., 192.168.1.1) is a 32-bit binary number split into 4 octets (8 bits each), displayed in decimal​ for readability.
 IP: 192.168.1.1 → 11000000.10101000.00000001.00000001

 ## default gateways
+1. Default gateway = the IP of the router interface that is in the same subnet as your device
+2. All devices within the same Subnet share the same Default Gateway — which is the IP address of the router's interface that lives inside that Subnet.
 ## swiches
 1. In computer networking, a switch​ is a device that connects multiple devices (like computers, printers, or other switches/routers) on a local area network (LAN).
 Its primary job is to forward data packets​ to the correct destination based on the MAC address​ (Media Access Control address) of the receiving device.
 2. HOW TO WORK: